Our New Zealand Manuka Honey is Glyphosate Free

 “As New Zealand's food safety regulator, our number one priority is the health and welfare of consumers.”

-Despite the hard line on manuka honey (0.01mg/kg), Japan tolerates much higher levels of glyphosate in other food groups - such as 30mg/kg for oat grain, 0.5mg/kg for some citrus fruits, and 0.2mg/kg for commonly eaten garlic, beans, and carrots.
-Glyphosate itself is permitted for use in Japan.
+But despite the hard line on manuka honey (0.01mg/kg), Japan tolerates much higher levels of glyphosate in other food groups - such as 30mg/kg for oat grain, 0.5mg/kg for some citrus fruits, and 0.2mg/kg for commonly eaten garlic, beans, and carrots.

 A recent CDC study highlights how prevalent glyphosate is in the USA.

-Certification is the best way to ensure you’re buying a product with no surprises.
+Certification is the best way to ensure you’re buying an authentic product.

 We’re proud to be certified as glyphosate free by The Detox Project.